AnnsAnns/RIOT/examples/README.md

 Each example contains a `README.md` that provides information and instructions how to run it.

-Here is a quick overview of the examples available in the RIOT repository:
+Here is a quick overview of the examples available in the RIOT:

 ### The Essentials